Atwater Bicycle Accident Lawyer

 - Speeding: Driving above the posted speed limit or too fast for road conditions is dangerous.
-This can affect a driver's ability to stop in time, particularly for a cyclist.
+This can affect a driver's ability to stop quickly, particularly for cyclists.

-When a cyclist is injured in a bike accident, there are four potentially liable parties.
+There are four potentially liable parties when a cyclist is injured in a bike accident.
 These include:

 - Drivers: Atwater motorists are expected to share the road with cyclists.
-If the driver of the motor vehicle fails to uphold their duty of care owed to the cyclist, they can be held liable for resulting losses.
+If the motor vehicle driver fails to uphold their duty of care owed to the cyclist, they can be held liable for resulting losses.

 - Commercial Vehicle Operators: When a driver operates a vehicle owned by their employer, that company may bear responsibility for the motorist’s actions.
 For instance, a trucking company may be considered negligent for a bicycle accident caused by a trucker.